dietic/diegohq-blog-frontend/planning/MIGRATION_GUIDE.md

 ## 9. Notes

-1. **SCSS Modules vs Regular SCSS:** The current components use regular SCSS imports (`import './Window.scss'`).
-The technical standards say to use SCSS Modules (`.module.scss`).
-During migration, convert to modules for better scoping.
+1. **Plain SCSS Enforcement:** The current components use regular SCSS imports (`import './Window.scss'`).
+This is CORRECT.
+Do NOT convert to SCSS Modules.
+Ensure all new components follow this pattern.

 2. **BEM Naming:** Current SCSS already follows BEM-like naming (`hq-window--header`).
-Keep this convention.
+Keep this convention to avoid global namespace collisions.

-3. **react-rnd Dependency:** The `dragHandleClassName` in react-rnd relies on the exact class name `hq-window--header`.
-If converting to CSS Modules, you'll need to use the generated class name or use `:global()` for this specific class.

-4. **Component Location:** Components are currently in `src/stories/components/`.
-The final structure should move them to `src/components/` (keeping stories co-located).